 Fruit and nut milkshake (Makes 3 glasses)

-Note: Banana has the highest amount of digestible carbohydrates making it a great breakfast option!
+Note: Banana has the highest amount of digestible carbohydrates which makes it a great breakfast option!
 Research shows that nuts are ‘brain foods’.

 Chinese style stir-fried poha (Serves 3)

-Heat 2 tsp oil.
+- Heat 2 tsp oil.
 Saute garlic for a minute.
-Add capsicum, cabbage, carrots, spinach and spring onions one at a time and stir-fry with ½ tsp soy sauce, salt and sugar on a high flame for 2 minutes each.
+Add capsicum, cabbage, carrots, spinach and spring onions, one at a time, and stir-fry with ½ tsp soy sauce, salt and sugar on a high flame for 2 minutes.

 Oats, fig and date bars (Makes 30 bars)

-Add sifted flour, oats and dry fruits and mix till a dough consistency is reached.
+- Add the sifted flour, oats and dry fruits, and mix till a dough consistency is reached.

-Wrap dough in cling film and place in refrigerator for half an hour.
+- Wrap the dough in cling film and place in refrigerator for half an hour.

-Shape dough into rectangular bars (approx 3’x1’), place on baking paper and bake for 15–17 minutes at 180°C or till brown.
+- Shape the dough into rectangular bars (approx 31 inch each), place on baking paper and bake for 15–17 minutes at 180°C or till brown.

-Cool bars on wire rack and keep in an air-tight container.
+- Allow the bars to cool on a wire rack before storing them in an air-tight container.

-Note: Oats is an excellent breakfast option as the high dietary fibre in oats helps to make one feel full faster and longer.
+Note: Oats is an excellent breakfast option as it is high in dietary fibre which make one feel full faster and for longer.

 Protein patty and brown bread sandwich (Makes 5 patties)

-Place slices of cucumber, tomato and lettuce along with the protein patty between the bread and serve warm.
+- Place slices of cucumber, tomato and lettuce along with the protein patty between the slices and serve warm.

-Note: Sprouts are considered as wonder foods.
-Extra intake of protein at breakfast has shown “greater initial and sustained fullness throughout the day.”
+Note: Sprouts are considered wonder foods.
+Extra intake of protein at breakfast has been shown to promote “greater initial and sustained fullness throughout the day.”

 Rashmee Ramkumar is a Chennai-based nutritionist who runs her own baking enterprise ‘Snow Frosting’.